 What items may I bring a prisoner?

-Personal items of convenience and money may not be contributed to the prisoner's property.
+Personal items of convenience and money may not be added to the prisoner's property.
 Prisoner prescription medication will be accepted and dispensed in the prescribed manner.
 Medication must have the prisoner’s name on the bottle and the prescription instructions must be clear and legible.
 Medication in the bottle must be the same as listed on the prescription bottle.

 How may I get a prisoner's property?